-This weekend marked ten years of race for life by some phenomenon women of substance I am happy to call sisters – they know themselves – from the ultimate hostess to the choma guys (yes) to the life of the party girls.
-Over the years, though we may have missed a year or two whenever someone is visiting 254 or some other place, we have been consistent and have raised some money for cancer research.
+Last Sunday (21/07/2019) marked ten years of race for life by some phenomenon women of substance I am happy to call sisters – they know themselves.
+From the ultimate hostess to the choma guys (yes) to the life of the party girls.
+However, over the years we may have missed a year or two whenever someone is visiting 254 or some other place, but mostly we’ve been consistent and have raised money for cancer research.

 Over the ten years we’ve done the 5K course and from next year we endeavour to do the 10K – start training now girls.
-We won’t be walking no more we will sprint Kenyan style, not only the last 50 metres but the whole 10K.
+We won’t be walking no more we will sprint Kenyan style, not only the last 50 metres but the whole 10K – good luck.

 Most of you might ask why am I telling you about this?
-Well, I’m telling this because it’s in the spirit of giving – in whatever capacity and I thought it’d be good to spread the word and who knows next year when we do the 10K crawl or sprint, we might be more.
+Well, I’m telling this because it’s in the spirit of giving – in whatever capacity – that I thought it’d be good to spread the word, and who knows…. next year when we do the 10K crawl or sprint, we might be more.

 Take home message: always be kind to one another and remember charity begins at home – there’s no point in congregating with thousands of people for a good cause while in your private life you treat others like second class citizens.
 As Maya Angelou once said: “People will forget what you said, people will forget what you did, people will forget what you gave them, but people will never forget how you made them feel.”
 Make it count